ApiRTC/reactNativeApiRTC/README.md

 ### Restrictions
 * iOS screenSharing : screenSharing stream cannot be displayed locally on the application on iOS

-### What are the authorizations that are need to be declared on application
+### What are the authorizations that are needed to be declared on application

 For Android, edit your AndroidManifest.xml file by adding :
 ```